(Updated Guide) Sinusitis VA Rating and Disability Compensation

 Types of Sinusitis:

 1. Acute Sinusitis: Temporary inflammation lasting less than 4 weeks.
 Acute sinusitis is often caused by viral infections like the common cold.
+It is the fifth most common reason for antibiotic prescriptions.

 2. Chronic Sinusitis: Long-term inflammation lasting more than 12 weeks, even with medical treatment.
 Chronic sinusitis is often caused by environmental irritants, structural abnormalities, or recurring infections.